-Thank you for contributing to Facial Plastic Surgery.
+Thank you for contributing to Seminars in Thrombosis and Hemostasis.
 Please read the instructions carefully and observe all the directions given.
 Failure to do so may result in unnecessary delays in publishing your article.

-SUBMISSION CHECKLIST All manuscripts must be submitted at the following link: http://mc.manuscriptcentral.com/fps In order to accept your manuscript, please provide the following: AUTHOR INFORMATION - All authors: full name, degrees, department, affiliation, e-mail address - Corresponding author: mailing address, telephone number MANUSCRIPT FILE - Must be digital - hard copy submissions are not accepted ABSTRACT AND KEYWORDS - See the section Article Types for word limits REFERENCES - Cited sequentially in AMA style FIGURES AND TABLES - Cited sequentially and included in the main document ART FILES - Must be saved separately from the main document PERMISSIONS - Required if you plan to reproduce content from a published source or include a photograph of a patient - Patient permission forms available at www.thieme.com/journal-authors
+SUBMISSION CHECKLIST All manuscripts must be sent by e-mail to the current issue's Guest Editor (or Editor-in-Chief if unsolicited) AUTHOR INFORMATION - All authors: full name, degrees, department, affiliation, e-mail address - Corresponding author: mailing address, telephone number MANUSCRIPT FILE - Must be digital - hard copy submissions are not accepted ABSTRACT AND KEYWORDS - See the section Article Types for word limits REFERENCES - Cited sequentially in AMA style TABLES - Included at the end of the main document - Cited sequentially within the text FIGURES AND ART FILES - Must be high quality and saved separately from the main document PERMISSIONS - Required if you plan to reproduce content from a published source or include a photograph of a patient - Patient permission forms available at www.thieme.com/journal-authors